Daniiarz/wg_forge_mq_task/README.md

 * If you consumed all the messages and no other messages are coming from weather queue, just restart the server with rabbitmq container, this will reset the messages and you can start again.
 * Each message got random timestamp and event_id, so you can't just send the same message to the alerts queue.
-No need to store messages somewhere else, purpose of this task is to show that you can build pipeline automated pipeline
+No need to store messages somewhere else, purpose of this task is to show that you can build pipelines and react messages with code
 * If you are using docker, make sure that you have enough resources allocated to the docker,

 **Just to make sure that you are on the right track, here are some HINTS:**